Women in the United States Senate: Histograph

+Note: In the graph below, entry dates refer to the date the senator was sworn in, not the date of the appointment, or election.

 Timeline

 Concurrently serving women from the same state

 On January 3, 2019, Arizona's Kyrsten Sinema and Martha McSally became the first women from the same state to start serving in the Senate on the same date.